Our work is mainly centred around the following main themes:

 SOS-UK – Teach the Parent

-We provided seed funding to develop the new initiative Teach the Parent.
+We provided the seed funding to develop this initiative.
 It's aim is to encourage schoolchildren to work with their parents to make pledges around climate.
-It is being evaluated in several countries and it is hoped this will become a major global initiative.
+It has been evaluated in several countries and there are currently plans for it to become a major initiative which we are supporting.

 Other funding of note

 We give occaional grants in support of other initiatives that do not readily fall into the areas outlined above but show some of our interests.